- What: Summit of Jebel Jais (1,910 meters)

 The easiest way to arrive to Wadi Ghalilah Dam is by car.
 Simply follow the E311 highway north until you reach exit 126 near Ras Al Khaimah.
 Stay right and merge on to E18 which will take you around Ras Al Khaimah to E11.
 Continue on E11 to the Wadi Ghalilah turnoff just past the Ras Al Khaimah Co. cement factory.
 From here drive about 9km until you see a road leading to a helicopter landing zone and a dam.
 The dam is used to control torrential rains and provide water for irrigation.
 Adjacent to the dam is a parking lot and the start of the trail.
 A taxi from Dubai will cost between AED 300 (USD 80) and AED 400 (USD 110).

 If you do not have a car or are on a budget, Jebel Jais can still be done as a day trip but requires a little additional planning in order not to get stranded in Ras Al Khaimah.
 The cheapest and fastest way to get to the mountain is by taking the 6:00 Rak Shuttle Express bus from Dubai International Airport’s Terminal One or Three (at the time of publication, the shuttle was offering its services for free).
 This will put you in Ras Al Khaimah by 8AM.
 From here a taxi will cost about AED 60 (USD 15) to the dam.
-Alternatively, you can taxi from Ras Al Khaimah just outside of the city center along E11 (about AED20 or USD 5) and then hitchhike your way to the dam.
+Alternatively, you can take a taxi from Ras Al Khaimah to just outside of the city center along E11 (about AED20 or USD 5) and then hitchhike your way to the dam.
 There is fairly frequent traffic, and hitchhiking here is not uncommon, but it may take a bit of time, and for slower climbers, could mean spending the night in Ras Al Khaimah.

 The Path up Jebel Jais